Table of Contents

 My family member applied for me to join them in the United States.
 Will I still be able to come?

-Case types that are not affected by this order
+Case types that are not affected by the Refugee Program pause

 -

-If your relative is an asylee and applied to bring you to the United States using the I-730 (“follow-to-join asylee”) process: Your case is not affected.
+If your relative is an asylee and applied to bring you to the United States using the I-730 (“follow-to-join asylee”) process: Your case is not affected by the refugee program pause.

 - “Asylees” are people who received asylum status once they were already in the United States.
 Family members of asylees who are applying to come to the United States using the I-730 process are not affected by the executive order, because their cases are not part of USRAP.